 For more than two decades, optical media such as CDs and DVDs have been used to store information.
 However, optical media is vulnerable to damage, making it difficult to recover the digital information stored on them.
 To address this issue, the National Science Foundation has sponsored a research project in order to explore the possibility of recovering data from damaged media.

 Different technologies are used in home-burned and factory-pressed optical media.
 Home burning produces color changes on a film layer, whereas in factory pressing physical pits are burned into the media.
-The OLYMPUS LEXT OLS4000 3D laser scanning confocal microscope can image both these technologies (Figure 1).
+The Evident LEXT OLS4000 3D laser scanning confocal microscope can image both these technologies (Figure 1).

 The process described in this article works irrespective of the method originally used for creating the media.
 The pits and lands in Figure 1 represent the encoded data and are seen as white and gray dashes and dots.
 The original data is recovered by converting these patterns into 0s and 1s and subsequent decoding.